 How it works

-Learn how the AI scores your debates, see a verdict example, and understand how ELO updates after each match.
+Learn how debates are scored, see a verdict example, and understand how ELO updates after each match.

 This is what you see at the end of a match: a clear winner, reasoning, and a category breakdown.
 Use it to pinpoint why the AI preferred one side.